komarserjio/notejam/README.rst

 Notejam project
 ***************

-Notejam is a typical web application implemented using different popular web server-side frameworks.
+Notejam is a typical web application implemented using different popular server-side frameworks.

-Purpose of the project is to help developers to learn new frameworks by comparing how the same tasks are solved by different frameworks.
+Purpose of the project is to help web developers to learn new frameworks by comparing how the same tasks are solved by different frameworks.

-Idea is very similar to well known https://github.com/tastejs/todomvc
+The idea is very similar to well known javascript project https://github.com/tastejs/todomvc

 ====================
 Supported frameworks